Thinkaboutmin/SimpleBlog/README.md

 ## How it looks?

 No photos for now...
-Well, not really fancy I will tell.
+Well, not really fancy I would say.

 ## TODO